Learner Driver Insurance

 - The car must be in a roadworthy condition.

 - If the car is over three years old, it must have a current MOT.

 - There must not be any warning lights lit up, for example the airbag warning light.

 While you will not earn a traditional No Claims Discount, following the termination of your learner driver insurance policy and having completed at least 10 consecutive month of claim-free driving, we will provide a letter on a single occasion confirming an entitlement to one year’s worth of No Claims Discount for presentation to a new insurer.

 You can cover more than one vehicle, providing you purchase a separate policy for each vehicle.
 Log in to your existing online account and click ‘Existing Customer New Quote’ to begin the process.

-While we can't specifically recommend a driving instructor to suit your requirements, we do have our handy Find and Instructor tool.
+While we can’t specifically recommend a driving instructor to suit your requirements, we do have our handy Find an Instructor tool.
 All you need to do is enter your postcode and our helpful tool will locate driving instructors that are close to you.